xlab-uiuc/dmt/README.md

-# Validation of the main claims
+# Validation of the Main Claims

 ### 6.1 DMT Performance over Baseline